HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/application_architecture.md

 **Type:** Stateless

-The Ring API, a component of the HCL DX Experience API  [HCL DX Experience API](../../../extend_dx/apis/hcl_experience_api/index.md), is a REST API wrapping Core functionality.
+The Ring API, a component of the HCL DX Experience API<!--  [HCL DX Experience API](../../../design/api/openapi_overview.md) -->, is a REST API wrapping Core functionality.
 It provides easy-to-use API endpoints and requires that a DX Core 9.5 instance is deployed and started.
 That instance can either be running inside the Kubernetes or OpenShift deployment or be an existing external on-premise DX-Core installation using the Hybrid pattern.

 ![Ring API Application definition](../../../images/Ring%20API%20Application%20definition.png)